-Last update: September 2014
+Last update: November 2022

 Students who believe that they have been unfairly accused may appeal through the school or college's academic grievance procedure.
 For more information see Grievances.